 We are advancing our lead product candidate, BNC210, an oral proprietary selective NAM of the α 7 receptor, for the acute treatment of Social Anxiety Disorder ("SAD") and chronic treatment of Post-Traumatic Stress Disorder ("PTSD").
-We expect to initiate our Phase 2 PREVAIL trial for BNC210 for the acute treatment of SAD by the end of 2021 and currently anticipate reporting topline data by the end of 2022.
-We have initiated our Phase 2b ATTUNE trial, a randomized, placebo-controlled study to evaluate BNC210 for the treatment of PTSD and we expect to report topline data in the first half of 2023.
+We have initiated our Phase 2 PREVAIL trial for BNC210 for the acute treatment of SAD and currently anticipate reporting topline data by the end of 2022.
+We have initiated our Phase 2b ATTUNE trial, a randomized, placebo-controlled study to evaluate BNC210 for the treatment of PTSD and we expect to report topline data in mid 2023.
 Our expertise and approach have been validated through our June 2014 research collaboration and license agreement (as amended, the "2014 Merck License Agreement") with Merck Sharp & Dohme Corp., a wholly owned subsidiary of Merck & Co., Inc., Kenilworth NJ, USA ("Merck") for our α 7 receptor Positive Allosteric Modulator (PAM) program, which targets a receptor that has garnered significant attention for treating cognitive deficits.
 This partnership enables us to maximize the value of our ion channel and chemistry platforms and develop transformative medicines for patients suffering from cognitive disorders such as Alzheimer's disease.

-We were incorporated in 1996 and completed our initial public offering and listing of ordinary shares on the ASX in 1999.
+We were incorporated in 1996, completed our initial public offering and listing of ordinary shares on the ASX in 1999 and completed our initial public offering and listing of our ADSs on the Nasdaq Global Market in 2021.
 Our ability to generate revenue from product sales sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our product candidates.
-Our operations to date have been financed primarily by aggregate net proceeds of A\$172.6 million from the sale and issuances of our equity, A\$22.6 million of borrowings, A\$34.1 million in the form of an upfront payment, research funding and a milestone payment from the 2014 Merck License Agreement, and A\$77.5 million from Australian research and development credits and government grants and assistance.
+As of June 30, 2022, our operations have been financed primarily by aggregate net proceeds of A\$199.8 million from the sale and issuances of our equity, A\$22.6 million of borrowings, A\$34.1 million in the form of an upfront payment, research funding and a milestone payment from the 2014 Merck License Agreement, and A\$77.5 million from Australian research and development credits and government grants and assistance.
 Since inception, we have had significant operating losses.
-Our net loss after tax from continuing operations was A\$8.7 million and A\$5.8 million for the years ended June 30, 2021 and 2020, respectively.
-As of June 30, 2021, we had an accumulated deficit of A\$154.0 million and cash and cash equivalents of A\$28.5 million.
+Our net loss after tax from continuing operations was A\$21.8 million and A\$8.7 million for the years ended June 30, 2022 and 2021, respectively.
+As of June 30, 2022, we had an accumulated deficit of A\$173.3million and cash and cash equivalents of A\$33.6 million.

 Cash used to fund operating expenses is impacted by the timing of when we pay these expenses, as reflected in the change in our trade and other payables.
 We expect to continue to incur net losses for the foreseeable future, and we expect our research and development expenses, and our administrative and other expenses will continue to increase.
-In particular, we expect our expenses to increase as we continue our development of, and seek regulatory approvals for, our product candidates, as well as hire additional personnel, pay fees to outside consultants, lawyers and accountants, and incur other increased costs associated with being a U.S. public company following the closing of this offering.
+In particular, we expect our expenses to increase as we continue our development of, and seek regulatory approvals for, our product candidates, as well as hire additional personnel, pay fees to outside consultants, lawyers and accountants, and incur other increased costs associated with being a U.S. public company, hiring U.S. personnel and establishing a U.S. infrastructure.
 In addition, if and when we seek and obtain regulatory approval to commercialize any product candidate, we will also incur increased expenses in connection with commercialization and marketing of any such product.
 Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical trials and our expenditures on other research and development activities.